Logic networks - (9 cfu)

 1 - Sequential circuit design based on standard integrated circuits (registers, counters, shift-registers, sequencers, MUXes, etc.).

 The recommended exam modality is to undertake the two planned mid-term written tests during the teaching period.
-Alternatively, a single written test covering the whole course syllabus must be passed in any of the scheduled official exam dates.
-Administered tests comprise design and analysis exercises, possibly integrated by a few theory questions.
-More frequently, theory must be known and used to solve the proposed design problems.
+Alternatively, a single written test covering the whole course program must be passed in any of the scheduled official exam dates.
+Tests include both theory questions and design exercises.

 C. Bolchini, C. Brandolese, F. Salice, D. Sciuto, Reti Logiche, Apogeo, 2004.